PaulReekers/scrum-burndown-tool/readme.md

 * Homepage lists all sprints, with seperation of active sprints and previous sprints
 * Indepth view of sprint progress
     * Total work (Story Points)
-    * Work done
+    * Work left
     * Progress (sub-tasks and bugs/issues valued against Total work)
     * Ideal guideline through the end of the sprint
 * Abillity to fetch all the statistics with the Jira Agile REST API
-* Adding as many sprint/boards as you like
+* Adding as many sprint and boards as you like
 * Manualy editing/configuring the sprints

 -----